2023 Best Value Chemistry Schools in the Rocky Mountains Region

 Our analysis found Brigham Young University - Idaho to be the best value school for chemistry students who want to pursue a degree in the Rocky Mountains Region .
 BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.

-On top of its placing in our value ranking, BYU also did well on our Best Chemistry Schools in the Rocky Mountains Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+BYU also claimed a spot on our Best Chemistry Schools in the Rocky Mountains Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Chemistry at Western Colorado University

-University of Utah landed the #6 spot in the 2023 rankings for the best value chemistry programs.
-Located in the midsize city of Salt Lake City, U of U is a public college with a very large student population.
+With a ranking of #6, University of Utah did quite well on this year’s best value schools for chemistry students.
+Located in the midsize city of Salt Lake City, U of U is a public college with a fairly large student population.

-University of Idaho ranked #7 on this year’s Best Value Chemistry Schools in the Rocky Mountains Region list.
-Located in the distant town of Moscow, U of I is a public college with a fairly large student population.
+University of Idaho did quite well in this year’s ranking of the best value schools for chemistry students.
+It came in at #7 on the list.
+Located in the town of Moscow, U of I is a public college with a fairly large student population.

 Read full report on Chemistry at University of Idaho

-Full Chemistry at University of Colorado Boulder Report
+Read full report on Chemistry at University of Colorado Boulder

 Out-of-state tuition fees for undergraduate students at Colorado State are $31,470 per year.
 The average amount in student loans that chemistry majors at Colorado State take out is $19,261.